-We strive to be an active member of its many communities, whether it’s related to the work we do orthe world in which we live, working with a number of partners to do so.
+We strive to be an active member of our many communities, whether it’s related to the work we do or the world in which we live, working with a number of partners to do so.
 We want to let our audience know more about these organizations as all of them are open to support from individuals and companies alike.

 For the first of these partner profiles, we introduce Seattle- based nonprofit Unloop, as presented by its Executive Director, Gina Castillo.

 What is Unloop and what problem(s) is it trying to address?
 How is it doing that?

 The majority of people leaving prison cannot get a living wage job because they never had, and cannot access training for, in-demand professions; and, they carry the stigma of having a criminal record.
 Meanwhile, there is a tremendous opportunity in the tech industry with more than 6,000 open software developer jobs in Washington state alone, and demand for these roles continues to outpace supply.
 At Unloop we are working to bridge these two problems by providing an end-to-end pathway to jobs in software development for people with criminal records.
 Folks who, by and large for the majority of their lives, have been marginalized from the formal economy and opportunities.